molssi-seamm/molssi-seamm.github.io/_sources/html/users/productivity.rst.txt

 SEAMM helps you get your work done faster and more easily.
 First, it helps you set up your calculations.
-The large simulation codes are wrapped in plug-ins which provide intuitive graphical user interfaces (GUIs) so you don't have to start with an empty input file in a text editor and remember all the keywords and commands for each code.
+The large simulation codes are wrapped in :term:`plug-ins<plug-in>` which provide intuitive graphical user interfaces (GUIs) so you don't have to start with an empty input file in a text editor and remember all the keywords and commands for each code.
 While you maybe very comfortable with one or two codes, you probably can use other codes in your research, but don't know their input as well.
 SEAMM supports a wide range of codes, such as

 * MOPAC for semiempirical quantum chemistry
 * GAMESS, NWChem and Psi4 for quantum cehmistry